Mechanical Mods Explained: What You Need To Know

 - Atomizer - Mech mods are generally considered more flexible since they will power any atomizer or coil with no consideration of the coil’s resistance.

 RDAs are the popular choice of atomizers among mechanical mod enthusiasts.
-These Rebuildable Dripping Atomizers allow users to drip e-liquid directly onto the coil.
+These Rebuildable Dripping Atomizers allow users to drip vape juice directly onto the coil.
 Self-constructed coils give users a variety of options, vape experiences, and output levels.

 How Do Mechanical Mods Work?